Karrueche Tran, Chris Brown To Head Back To Court Over Restraining Order

 Brown, for his part, has sort-of denied any wrongdoing, according to The Hollywood Gossip.
 In an Instagram video that has since been deleted, Brown called Tran’s accusations “this bulls**t” and told his followers not to listen to “what the people on the other side doing.”

-Throughout his career, Chris Brown has been dogged by allegations of domestic violence – in particular, against his girlfriend Rhianna.
+Throughout his career, Chris Brown has been dogged by allegations of domestic violence — in particular, against his girlfriend, Rhianna.
 In 2009, as E!
-Online reported at the time, Brown, then 19 years old, was arrested on suspicion of having beaten up the “Umbrella” singer.
+Online reported at the time, Brown, then 19-years-old, was arrested on suspicion of having beaten up the “Umbrella” singer.
 According to a police report, Brown and an unnamed woman, later identified as Rhianna, “became involved in an argument.
 After stopping his car, Brown and the woman got out and the argument escalated.
 The woman suffered visible injuries and identified Brown as her attacker.”

 So badly beaten was Rhianna, according to reports, that she had bruises on her face and had to cancel a scheduled Grammy performance.
 Brown canceled his own Grammy performance over the incident as well.